wavefrontHQ/docs/pages/doc/integrations_aws_lambda.md

   - It can get expensive because AWS charges to extract metrics from Amazon CloudWatch.
   - Polling CloudWatch and send the data to Wavefront introduces some lag.
 * Using the Wavefront AWS Lambda integration.
 The integration supports all standard metrics available through the API.
 It also allows you to monitor business metrics by using a wrapper in Python, Go, or Node.js.
   - Real-time metrics are sent directly from your AWS Lambda function to Wavefront.
-(With Cloudwatch, you have to poll Cloudwatch and send the data to Wavefront)
-  - You set up only the AWS Lambda integration - setting up CloudWatch is not necessary.
+  - You set up only the AWS Lambda integration -- setting up CloudWatch is not necessary.

 ## How To Monitor AWS Lambda

-In AWS Lambda and other serverless environments, using the name of the lambda function or a UUID would yield incorrect results.
-Instead, Wavefront supports a new type of metric called [delta counter](delta_counters.html).
-Wavefront performs server-side aggregation of related metrics for delta counters.
+For AWS Lambda and other serverless environments, Wavefront supports a new type of metric called [delta counter](delta_counters.html).
+Wavefront performs server-side aggregation of related metrics for delta counters, eliminating potential issues with collision.

 {::comment}See xref to blog{:/comment}